iay/mdq-server-docker/README.md

 ### `upstart` Integration

 `service/mdq_incommon.conf` is for `upstart`-based systems such as Ubuntu 14.04 LTS.
+To work round a [known problem in Docker](https://github.com/docker/docker/issues/6647), it makes use of the `inotifywait` command from the `inotify-tools` package, which may not already be installed.

-Install it as
+Install the service configuration as follows:

-follows:
+    # apt-get install inotify-tools
     # cp service/mdq_incommon.conf /etc/init
     # initctl start mdq_incommon